msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* Changed behaviour: `relevanssi_strip_tags()` used to add spaces between HTML tags before stripping them.
+It no longer does that, but instead adds a space after specific list of tags (p, br, h1-h6, div, blockquote, hr, li, img) to avoid words being stuck to each other in excerpts.
 * Minor fix: Warnings when creating excerpts with search terms that contain a slash were removed.
 * Minor fix: Better Ninja Tables compatibility to avoid problems with lightbox images.